rfdrake/tel/README.md

 the COMMANDS.md file for descriptions of some of the options and examples of their use.

+Once you've done that you may need to install a couple of things to get it running.
+Here is the easy route if you're running a debian-based OS:

+    sudo apt-get install libmodule-install-perl libtest-most-perl libhash-merge-simple-perl libexpect-perl libio-stty-perl make

 Once you've done that I would suggest running the usual build commands to handle the script installation: